GaborFarkas1981/Customer-relationship-management-API/README.md

   and we can implement a different business logic in it.
 To show that it is an overrode method we can use the @Override annotation.
   - Method overloading: We can create methods with the same name but different signature (order or number of different parameters) to create different business logic for them.

+Get and List endpoints can only receive DTOs